 Pre Seminar Materials

-Once your school has completed your registration and paid the registration fee, please make sure that you have completed HOBY Virginia’s Pre Seminar Materials.
-These are typically due in April and are mandatory.
+Once your school has completed your registration and paid the registration fee, please make sure that you have completed HOBY Virginia’s electronic Pre Seminar Materials.
+These are due on May 19, 2019 and are mandatory.